miketout/VerusServicesSetup/S-NOMP.md

  * Set `enabled` to `true`.
  * Set `coin` to `vrsc.json`.
- * Set `address` to one of the public addresses generated before.
+ * Set `address` to the first public address generated before.
+ * Set `tAddress` to the second public address generated before.
  * Set `rewardRecipients` to your fee address and fee percentage.
 Remove `"": 0.2` if you want 0% fee.
  * Set `paymentInterval` to `180`
  * Set `minimumPayment` to `2`.